Body of Knowledge for Certified Executive Compensation Professionals

 • Provide analytical tools (and education) for use by the compensation committee to assess change in executive compensation programs (e.g., tally sheets, etc.).

-• Develop all executive rewards-related materials and reports for director meetings. as required.
+• Develop all executive rewards-related materials and reports for director meetings as required.

-• Work with executive compensation consultants.
+• Effective coordination between management and executive compensation consultants.

 • Manage service provider relationship with stock plan administrator.